VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 I do think in the future we'll stop using the basic screen + keyboard + mouse combo and see more 'smarts' integrated into everyday things and our work flows.
 I really like the idea of having a desk with a camera and projector above it to highlight objects and interact with what it can see- scanning documents, giving feedback on technique with crafts, whatever.

-**Game Controllers**
+#### Game Controllers

 Re everything above.
 Something something make sure they're rechargeable, ergonomic, and simply fun to use.
 My award for Not Sucking™ goes to the Steam Controller and my award for Best For People With Three Hands™ goes to the N64 Controller.

-**RFID Tags**
+#### RFID Tags

 I have RFID tags from Dangerous Things in each hand, I have an RFID based access card for my University, and my parking lot uses RFID tags for entry.
 Ignoring the obvious security problems with RFID authentication, It's also just not great to have people carry around a card when their phones can already act as an RFID device anyway, it just makes for a very mis-placeable access token which seems rather stupid.
 I'll talk authentication more in a bit.

-**Document Scanners**
+#### Document Scanners

 I will not take this opportunity to rant about printers, no matter how much I want to.

 To keep this short: Higher default DPI, options to output via OCR (Optical Character Recognition) directly to the document so you don't have to even store the original document, built in de-noising (remove the dust specs), live scanning of paper via camera for things like helping with math.

-**What's worse is half this shit already exists, and it is shit.**
+### What's worse is half this shit already exists, and it is shit.

-Want to look up $LaTeX$ Symbols?
+Want to look up {{< katex >}} \LaTeX {{< /katex >}} Symbols?
 [Done.](https://detexify.kirelabs.org/classify.html) Want to have Optical Character Recognition on your screenshots?
-[Textshot has that covered.](https://github.com/ianzhao05/textshot) But while I could go on with this list the big problem is of *integration* While having an OS like Linux that is tweakabe to the nth degree is unmistakably *fucking incredible*.
+[Textshot has that covered.](https://github.com/ianzhao05/textshot) But while I could go on with this list, the big problem is of *integration* While having an OS like Linux that is tweakabe to the nth degree is unmistakably *fucking incredible*.
 I also **shouldn't have to**.
 I should be able to use any computer and trust the OS to have built in methods for getting text from a picture, to trust the OS will let me remap keys so that tapping the [shift keys types perentheses](https://docs.qmk.fm#/feature_space_cadet) or that I can bind the keys to type arbitrary Unicode.
 The OS should have a **local** - *don't you fucking dare collect all of this data* - store of everything I've looked at so I can go back and search for "mostly purple images" or "links clicked on October 12th".
 And like, there's about a dozen different chrome extensions that try to do this under the very stupid assumption that essentially all of that interaction will be in browser.

 ## Our Physical Environments Suck